CodeURJC-DAW-2018-19/santatecla-itinerarios-1/README.md

     - Image
     - User

    ### URLs

-    All our URLs will start with: https: // localhost
+    All our URLs will start with: https://localhost

-    Then all our URLs related to the REST API will have the following format: first, it will be / api and then it will be / (the entity to which you want to access).
+    Then all our URLs related to the REST API will have the following format: first, it will be /api and then it will be / (the entity to which you want to access).